andrejsstepanovs/bobik-telegram-bot/prompts/telegram_markdown.md

   - <pre language="c++">code</pre>,
 2. Split the text into smaller, more digestible sections.
 Use "----" as a separator between these sections.
 This will make the text easier to read on a mobile device.
 Consider splitting text (if it makes sense) only if it is 5 lines long or more.
 3. When creating lists, always use numbered lists.
 4. Preserve the original meaning of the text.
-Your task is to reformat, not to rewrite or change the content.
+Your task is to reformat without changing its original message details.
 5. Optimize the text for mobile phone screen size.
 This includes:
-  - breaking long paragraphs into shorter ones
+  - simplifying long paragraphs into a bit shorter ones
+  - use simple, down to earth language that is easy to read and to understand
   - adjusting line breaks for better readability
   - adding emojis to replace common words and emphasize topic point
 6. Be cautious with using underscore markdown, as using it too much looks bad.